Frequently Asked Questions About Plastic Surgery

 How much does plastic surgery cost?

-The cost of plastic surgery can vary greatly based on the type of procedure you request, and plastic surgery is rarely covered by insurance.
-Most patients at our Illinois plastic surgery center, however, regard the cost of surgery as a permanent investment in how they look and feel.
+The cost of plastic surgery can vary greatly based on the type of procedure you request and is rarely covered by insurance.
+However, most patients at our Illinois plastic surgery center regard the cost of surgery as a permanent investment in how they look and feel.
 Our professional staff can provide further information about this topic during your initial consultation.

 How much scarring should I expect?

 Scarring varies based on both procedure type and individual factors.
-Advances in plastic surgery techniques, however, make it possible for Dr. Horn to minimize scars.
+Advances in plastic surgery techniques make it possible for Dr. Horn to minimize scarring.
 Often, incisions can be skillfully placed in natural body contours or the hairline.
 Dr. Horn will work with each patient to achieve the most natural-looking and beautiful results possible.

 When can I resume my normal activities?

-Every individual responds to plastic surgery differently, and different cosmetic procedures have different recovery times and limitations.
-Your doctor can offer the most accurate information about resumption of your daily activities based on your unique treatment plan and individual factors.
+Every individual responds to plastic surgery differently, and each procedure has different recovery times and limitations.
+Your doctor can offer the most accurate information about when you will be able to resume your daily activities.

 What non-surgical options are available?